 Health Benefits of Fermented Foods

 Fermented foods contain live organisms called probiotics that are made up of yeasts and bacteria.
 According to the World Health Organization, probiotics, when “administered in adequate amounts, confer a health benefit on the host.”
-In addition to providing a source of probiotics, fermented foods also help with the following:
+In addition to providing a source of probiotics, fermented foods also: